kwaldenphd/football-exhibits/README.md

 **Step #5: Reflection & Possible Next Steps**

-Spend some time as a group discussing and reflecting on....
+Spend some time as a group (and/or on your own) discussing and reflecting on....

 - What you were able to synthesize or communicate via the different types of annotations
   * Types of sources or information that were helpful